MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 5. Select **Create a support request**, and specify details as follows:

     - **Issue title**: Customize the From email address to send survey invitations
     - **Issue description**: Enter your issue description, and provide the domains you want to configure for sending emails.
-For example, if you two websites, `www.contoso.com` and `www.contososuites.com`, you must provide `contoso.com` and `contososuites.com` as the domains.
+For example, if you a website as `www.contososuites.com`, you must provide `contososuites.com` as the domain.
     - **How severe is this issue?**: Select the severity of the issue.

 6. Select **Next**.